AlexandrovLab/SomaticBunny/README.md

 # Run nextflow
 nextflow run main.nf --type exome

-# If your pipeline terminates with external error, or the interactive node is killed, you can resume your task after setting up the previous steps again with the following command:
+# If your pipeline terminates with an external error, or the interactive node is killed, you can resume your task after setting up the previous steps again with the following command:
 nextflow run main.nf --type exome -resume

-# Optionally, you can recieve an notifiction email on completion with -N flag:
+# Optionally, you can receive an notification email on completion with -N flag:
 nextflow run main.nf --type exome -N your_email@gmail.com
 ```
-6. Every results and reports will be stored in the **RESULTS** folder
+6. Every result and report will be stored in the **RESULTS** folder

 ## Tool Versions